hsauro/mcabook/_sources/introductoryTopics/elasticities.rst

    \varepsilon^v_s = k_1 \frac{s}{k_1 s} = 1

-We therefore conclude that the elasticity for an irreversible mass-action single reactant reaction is one.
-In other words, changes in the reactant concentration `S`, yields a **proportional change** in the reaction rate.
+We therefore conclude that the elasticity for the reactant S is one.
+In other words, changes in the reactant concentration `S`, leads to a **proportional change** in the reaction rate.

-Chemists are already familiar with this, because they would refer to the reaction as a first-order reaction.
-In fact, in chemistry, the value of the order of a chemical reaction is referred to as the kinetic order.
+Chemists are already familiar with this, because they would refer to such reactions as first-order reactions.
+In chemistry, the value of the order of a chemical reaction is often referred to as the kinetic order.

 If a first-order reaction such as `S \rightarrow` gives an elasticity of 1, one about a dimerization reaction such as `S + S \rightarrow` ?
 A chemist would call this reaction a second-order reaction because the mass-action rate law for such reaction is often given as: